w3f/Grants-Program/MPT.md

 #### Possible course of action for deliverables:

-- d1: Define the token properties, and how they will be issued, how to determine their supply, and how they will be used and distributed.
+- d1: Define the tokens properties: in this first version we will be focusing on ownership representation, and how such tokens will be issued, how to determine their supply, and how they will be used and distributed.
+We will address how other tokens will be used to grant access to services, or to vote on governance proposals, after our initial implementation of tokens representing ownership and the exploration of offchain and on-chain Oracles directly connected to RWAs.
-- d2: Identify the requirements for issuing and trading tokens in private markets.
+- d2: Identify the requirements for issuing and trading tokens in private markets: consider how to verify the identities of investors and how to prevent fraud.
 - d3: Design and implement the architecture for the primary and secondary token issuance.
-- d4: Implement the logic for creating and issuing the native token.
+- d4: Implement the logic for creating and issuing the token to investors or community members.
 - d5: Define the governance model for the MPT chain.
-This could include defining how token holders can participate in decision-making, such as voting on proposals to change the platform's parameters.
+This could include defining how token holders can participate in decision-making, such as voting on proposals to change the platform's parameters, naturally focusing on transparency and fairness.
-- d6: Implement the governance model on the MPT chain.
+- d6: Implement the governance model on the MPT chain: create a mechanism for submitting and voting on proposals to change the platform's parameters.
 - d7: Explore the use of smart contracts to implement custom rules and logic, such as common rules used for private markets.
-- d8: Implement the extrinsics necessary for issuing and exchange tokens.
+- d8: Implement the extrinsics necessary for issuing, exchanging and transferring tokens between different accounts and for exchanging tokens for other assets.
-- d9: Implement the logic for enforcing pre-established rules for private markets and/or alternative finance instruments.
+- d9: Implement the logic for enforcing pre-established rules for private markets and/or alternative finance instruments, such as KYC/AML checks and investment limits.
-- d10: Define the multiple fees to support client platforms tokenomics, and how fees are generated, used and distributed.
+- d10: Define the multiple fees to support client platforms tokenomics, and how fees are generated, used, collected and distributed.
 - d11: Test the smart contracts to ensure that they are working correctly.
 - d12: Test the pallet to ensure that it is working correctly.
 - d13: Review and update the tokenomics definition, based on the findings from d4.